 Mathematically NDVI is calculated using the below formula:

-We know that the chlorophyll content of vegetation absorb strongly the red wavelength of sunlight and reflects in near-infrared wavelengths.
+We know that the chlorophyll content of vegetation absorbs strongly the red wavelength of sunlight and reflects in near-infrared wavelengths.

 Now, in the case of healthy vegetation.

-But in the case of dry crop or unhealthy vegetation, the chlorophyll content is either very low or maybe no chlorophyll in case of dry crop.
+But in the case of dry crops or unhealthy vegetation, the chlorophyll content is either very low or maybe no chlorophyll in case of dry crop.

 In below, the spectral curve of unhealthy vegetation shows that there is very little absorption of sunlight or more reflectance in the red band (620 – 750 nm) rather in the case of healthy vegetation.
 In the near-infrared band ((750 to 1400 nm)) the reflectance is also very low as the maximum of energy is being absorbed in the NIR band.